isabella232/ckanext-panama/README.rst

 Add these to the `ckan.plugins` setting in order::

-  ckan.plugins = ... panama fluent scheming_datasets disqus pages widgets
+  ckan.plugins = ... panama panama_groups fluent scheming_datasets panama_scheming_groups disqus pages widgets

 Configuration settings for these extensions are detailed below.